ancp02/PCOS-chatbot/README.md

 5/April/2025 - I started PyV2 which work with REG rule.

-21/September/2025 - No update so far due to personal stuffs.
+21/September/2025 - No update so far due to personal stuffs but figuring out on PyV2 that actually works as chatbot with it's own LLM.

 TO BE CONTINUE!
 UNTIL COMPLEETE.😗🕷️